High-Dimensional Lipschitz Functions are Typically Flat: Isoperimetry, Height, Range and Lipschitz

 \item Uniform 3-coloring and anti-ferromagnetic 3-state Potts models: As explained in Section~\ref{3_coloring_ice_section}, when $G=\Z_n^d$, $(B,\mu)$ is the zero BC (say) and $f\unifin\Hom(G,B,\mu)$, the model is equivalent to the uniform 3-coloring model (anti-ferromagnetic 3-state Potts model at zero temperature) with zero BC and thus we could deduce that a such a random 3-coloring will typically be nearly constant on the even sub-lattice.
 For which boundary conditions does this phenomenon hold (in particular, what happens for a one-point BC)? does it persist for the Potts model with small positive values of the temperature?

 \item Infrared bound: Can the technique of the infrared bound be applied to the homomorphism model to obtain a simpler derivation of concentration results?
-For example, can one use this technique to show that the expected range of a random homomorphism on $\Z_n^d$ (with the one-point BC, say) is bounded when $d\ge 3$?
+For example, can one use this technique to show that the variance of the height at a generic vertex of a random homomorphism on $\Z_n^d$ (with the one-point BC, say) is bounded uniformly in $n$, when $d\ge 3$?
 Related questions are mentioned as an open problem in the survey on the subject by Marek Biskup \cite[Problem 8.3]{B09}.

 \item Non-periodic boundary conditions: All of our results have been proved for tori $G$.
 Do these results extend to boxes in $\Z^d$ (with non-periodic boundary)?
 As explained in Section~\ref{3_coloring_ice_section}, it is of interest to make this extension since the model on such boxes (with certain boundary conditions) is equivalent to the uniform 3-coloring model.
-However, our methods of proof rely on the periodicity, for example, in our definition of the shift transformation and the fact that it is invertible given the location of the level set (see figure~\ref{shift_transform_fig}, Section~\ref{shift_transformation_sec} and \eqref{inverse_shift_eq}).
+However, our methods of proof rely on the periodicity, for example, in our definition of the shift transformation and the fact that it is invertible given the location of the level set (see Figure~\ref{shift_transform_fig}, Section~\ref{shift_transformation_sec} and \eqref{inverse_shift_eq}).

 \item General tori: We have shown that in high-dimensions, random homomorphism and Lipschitz height functions are typically flat on non-linear tori and typically rough on linear tori.
 However, not all tori fall under our definitions of non-linear and linear tori (\eqref{non_linearity_cond} and \eqref{linear_cond}).
 What is the typical behavior of random homomorphism and Lipschitz height functions on tori which are neither non-linear, nor linear?